-The Cambodian Chamhoi Spicy Steamed Fish Recipe is a visually striking and flavourful dish, notable for its bright colours and aromatic profile.
+The Cambodian Chamhoi Spicy Steamed Fish Recipe is a visually striking and flavorful dish, notable for its bright colours and aromatic profile.
 This recipe features thinly sliced whitefish such as cod, tilapia, or halibut, which is marinated and then steamed to perfection.

 In the Cambodian Chamhoi Spicy Steamed Fish Recipe, the fish is first coated in a mixture of yellow kroeung paste and fish amok marinade.
 The yellow kroeung paste, made from lemongrass stalks, galangal, lime zest, turmeric, garlic, and shallots, provides a vibrant yellow hue and a deep, aromatic flavour.
 This paste is combined with egg yolks, salt, chili paste or red curry paste, lemongrass paste, fish sauce, and palm sugar, creating a rich, spicy marinade.
 The marinade is absorbed by the fish, giving it a well-seasoned taste and a creamy texture after steaming.